-But “smart” chargers also have more moving parts than a basic wallbox: CT clamps, safety checks, firmware, Wi-Fi/cloud connectivity, and interactions with your car and tariff apps.
-When something goes wrong, it can feel confusing—especially when the unit shows a red light or throws fault messages you’ve never seen before.
+But “smart” chargers have more moving parts than a basic wallbox: CT clamps, safety checks, firmware, Wi-Fi/cloud connectivity, and interactions with your car and tariff apps.
+When something goes wrong—red lights, tripping breakers, or unfamiliar fault messages—it can feel confusing fast.

-This guide covers the most common Zappi charger problems, what the symptoms look like, what typically causes them, and the safest, most practical fixes—based on official myenergi support guidance and installer manuals.
+This guide covers the most common Zappi charger problems, what the symptoms look like, what typically causes them, and the safest, most practical fixes—based on myenergi’s official help articles and manuals.

-Safety note (important): If you see repeated tripping, burning smells, heat damage, or any PEN/PE/earth-related fault, stop using the charger and contact a qualified electrician or myenergi support.
+Safety note (important): If you see repeated tripping, burning smells, heat damage, melted accessories, or any PEN/PE/earth-related fault, stop using the charger and contact a qualified electrician/installer or myenergi support.
 Don’t open the unit or work on fixed wiring unless you’re properly qualified.

 1) Upstream RCD/MCB tripping (charger won’t stay powered)